* Strike rallied US labor movement after string of national defeats

 Some 800 union delegates representing the 29,000 teachers and support staff in Chicago Public Schools voted overwhelmingly to resume classes on Wednesday after more than two hours of debate.

 "I am so thrilled that people are going back," Chicago Teachers Union President Karen Lewis said.
-"Everybody is looking forward to seeing their kids tomorrow."
+"Everybody is looking forward to seeing their kids tomorrow.
+I can guarantee you that."

-Lewis, an outspoken former high school chemistry teacher, said the entire membership of the union will cast a formal vote in the next two weeks to ratify a new contract agreement.
+The delegates decided to suspend their strike by a voice vote on Tuesday.
+Lewis said the entire membership of the union will cast a formal vote in about two weeks to ratify the agreement.

 The delegates ended the strike on their second attempt, having decided on Sunday to continue the walkout for two more days so they could review details of a proposed three-year contract with Emanuel.